What are general protections?

 All Australians are protected under the law in certain aspects of employment – these are your General Protections – and allow you to exercise a number of workplace rights without being punished by having adverse action taken against you.

-A workplace right can include things like making a complaint or inquiry about your working conditions, like your pay, or the hours that you work.
+- making a complaint or inquiry about your working conditions (like your pay or the hours that you work)

 - a temporary absence from work because of an illness or injury